 THINGS THAT MAKE ME HAPPY: Concerts at the Hollywood Bowl, a perfect dirty gin martini, bad reality TV, Harry Styles (sorry not sorry) and playing dress-up with my daughter.

 MY WEAPON OF CHOICE: Words!

 Thanks for stopping by!
-What is your favourite piece from the jewellery collection of Randi Molofsky?
+What is your favorite piece from the jewelry collection of Randi Molofsky?
 Leave me a comment below!

 SHOP MY FAVOURITE JEWELRY ONLINE: